 Curbside Battery Collection

-Residents with single-family curbside service can place household batteries (e.g. rechargeable, alkaline, button) inside a tightly sealed plastic bag, and place them on top of your closed recycling cart on collection day.
+Residents with single-family curbside service can place household batteries (e.g. rechargeable, alkaline, button) inside a tightly sealed plastic bag, which can be placed on the lid of your closed recycling cart on collection day.
 Remember to tape the end of all loose batteries!

-Check to see if your building has a designated area for battery collection in your building.
+Check to see if your community has a designated area for battery collection.
 If you don’t see one in a shared location, contact your property manager to request a collection.

 For safety, please tape over the contact points of each lithium battery.
 Look for “Lithium” or “Li” (most button and rechargeable batteries).

 When medications are disposed of in the trash or down the drain, they can end up in the wrong hands, or in our soils and waterways.
 Wastewater treatment facilities are not properly equipped to remove medicinal substances from the water.
 The result?
 A wide range of pharmaceuticals has been found in our rivers and lakes.